heptarch/heptarch.github.io/drafts/demon.md

-"Davie" Thomson, an immense, stentorian don who must stoop to enter the classroom, introduces the young "Miss Dewar" as an "exceedingly keen pupil of the modern developments", folds himself into a chair in the front row, and motions her to begin.
+"Davie" Thomson, an immense, stentorian don who must stoop to enter the classroom, introduces the young "Miss Dewar" as an "exceedingly keen pupil of the modern developments".
+He folds himself into a chair in the front row and motions her to begin.
- Miss Dewar coughs nervously, receives a paternal nod from her mentor, and starts in a high, calm, clear voice:
+ Miss Dewar coughs nervously, and after receiving another paternal nod from her mentor, starts in a high, calm, clear voice:
  <div style="width=75%; background-color: #fffff8 ; padding: 0px 30px; border: 0px
 solid black; line-height:1.3;">
  <font size="-0.2">